RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 You might be able to enhance the editor if you use 7 Cups in a web browser on an Android device.

-You cannot easily enhance the editor on an Apple iOS device.
+You can enhance the editor on an Apple iOS device, but it's more awkward.

 You cannot enhance the editor if you use the 7 Cups App on any kind of device.